kacpersledz/frostbee/zigbee2mqtt/README.md

 1. Check ZCL Power Configuration cluster is bound
 2. In Z2M device page → "Clusters" → ensure `genPowerCfg` is listed
 3. Force a reading: Press the reset button briefly on the device
-4. Wait for the next sensor update (every 10 seconds)
+4. Wait for the next battery update (every 18 hours)

 ## Migration from v1.x